JamesonWelch/projects/expl.md

-# So this is what I have do far.
+# So this is what I have so far.
 Issue being the for loop starting in line 26:

 from flask import Flask, render_template from flask_bootstrap import Bootstrap